1. Home

 • Ehrlichiosis: There are many different types of ehrlichiosis in dogs, but most cause symptoms like fever, lethargy, swollen lymph nodes, and bleeding and bruising.
 Treatment can include antibiotics to kill the Ehrlichia bacteria, blood transfusions, and supportive care.

-• Rocky Mountain spotted fever: Infections with Rickettsia rickettsii bacteria are responsible for Rocky Mountain spotted fever.
+• Rocky Mountain Spotted Fever: Infections with Rickettsia rickettsii bacteria are responsible for Rocky Mountain spotted fever.
 Symptoms in dogs include fever, swollen lymph nodes, abnormal bleeding and bruising, coughing, vomiting, diarrhea, swollen face or legs, and pain.
 Treatment includes antibiotics to kill the Rickettsia bacteria and symptomatic and supportive care.

 • Lyme disease: Caused by infection with Borrelia burgdorferi bacteria, dogs with Lyme disease usually develop symptoms like fever, swollen lymph nodes, and painful joints.
 Kidney disease is also possible.
 Treatment with antibiotics can help but doesn’t always eliminate the infection.